increscent/heat-transfer/README.md

 * COP: Coefficient of Performance of the EH/HP
 * P: Power consumption of the EH/HP (kW)

+## Inputs

+These are the inputs to the simulator that the user provides:

+* Time slice length:
+  - Default: 6 minutes (0.1 hr)
+* Starting temperature of main tank:
+  - Default: 60 ◦C
+* Set point temperature (what the building inhabitants expect):
+  - Default: 60 ◦C
+* Cold tap water temperature:
+  - Default: 10 ◦C
+* Solar irradiance over time:
+  - The user provides a list of tuples (time, irradiance) and the irradiance value is used starting at that time until the time of the next tuple is reached.
+An irradiance value at time 0 is required.
+  - Default: [(0, 1.361 kW/m²)]
+* Area of each STC panel:
+  - Default: 3 m²
+* Number of panels in the STC array:
+  - Default: 100
+* Thermal efficiency of the STC:
+  - This includes the thermal efficiency of the heat exchanger if one is used.
+  - Default: 0.5
+* Specific heat capacity of the heat transfer fluid:
+  - Default: 0.0012 [kW·h/(L◦C)]
+* Power supplied to the electric heater or heat pump over time:
+  - The user provides a list of tuples (time, power) and the power value is used starting at the time until the time of the next tuple is reached.
+A power value at time 0 is required.
+  - Default: [(0, 0 kW)]
+* Coefficient of performance of the electric heater or heat pump
+  - Default: 0.75
+* Demand for hot water over time:
+  - The user provides a list of tuples (time, liters per hour) and the demand value is used starting at the time until the time of the next tuple is reached.
+A demand value at time 0 is required.
+  - Default: [(0, 500 L/hr)]
+* Volume of the main tank:
+  - Default: 10000 L

+## Outputs

+* The temperature of the main tank at each time slice:
+  - Given as an array of tuples (time, temperature (◦C))

 ## Sources
 I used the following sources to understand the terminology and components of SWH systems: